cartologic/fgdb2postgis/README.rst

         - sub_sectors
     Tables:
       Epidemiology:
         - EpidemiologyTS
         - EpidemiologyTST
       Radioactivity:
         - RadiationTS
         - RadiationTST
       Seismic:
         - EarthquakeTS
         - SeismicTST

+Schemas:
+  The schemas to be created in the target postgis database.

+FeatureDatasets:
+  Maps the feature datasets of the geodatabase to the schemas of the target postgis database

+FeatureClasses:
+  Maps the feature classes of the geodatabase that do not belong to any feature dataset to the schemas of the target postgis database

+Tables:
+  Maps the tables of the geodatabase to the schemas of target postgis database

+|

 Command line options::